 Once you begin to build a list of past clients, you can use their testimonies and words of recommendation to market yourself to new audiences.
 In this way, your business might grow slowly, but also surely.
 Be patient and stick it out — you’ll get there.

-How a CRM Can Help You Manage Your Photo Booth Business
+How Can a CRM Help Me Manage My Photo Booth Business?

 Starting a business means you’ll have to begin thinking about things like customer management and invoices.
 Your photo booth business will be no different from any other business in this regard.
 If you don’t have a lot of prior business experience, this might seem like an intimidating prospect — but it’s less intimidating when you use Táve.